Hendrik Wade Bode: Hobbies and family life

 Bode was an avid reader in his spare time.
 He also co-wrote with his wife Barbara a fictional story Counting House, which was published by Harper's Magazine in August 1936.
 Bode also enjoyed boating.
 Early on in his career, while working for Bell Labs in New York, he sailed a boat on Long Island Sound.
 After World War II, he explored the upper reaches of the Chesapeake Bay near the eastern shore of Maryland with a converted surplus landing craft (LCT) he had bought.
 He also enjoyed gardening and do-it-yourself projects.
 He was married to Barbara Bode (nee Poore).
 Together they had two children: Dr. Katharine Bode Darlington and Mrs. Anne Hathaway Bode Aarnes.

 Engineering legacy

-Bode, despite all the high distinctions he received, both from academia and government, did not rest on his laurels.
-He believed that engineering, as an institution, deserved a place in the Pantheon of academia as much as science did.
-With typical engineering resourcefulness he solved the problem by helping create another academy.

-He is among the founding members and served as a regular member of the National Academy of Engineering, that was created in December 1964, only the second U.S. National Academy in 101 years since the inception of the first, and which now forms part of the United States National Academies.
+Bode served as a regular member of the National Academy of Engineering, and was among its founding members when it was created in December 1964, the second U.S. National Academy since the inception of the National Academy of Sciences 101 years before.
+The National Academy of Engineering is now part of the United States National Academies.

-He thus helped sublimate the age-old debate of engineers against scientists and elevated it into a debate between academics.
-This subtle, yet powerfully symbolic accomplishment, constitutes a compelling part of his legacy.

 Hendrik Wade Bode died at the age of 76, at his home in Cambridge, Massachusetts.